MPvHarmelen/coref_draft/README.md

 Current implementation
 ----------------------

-The current implementation works on naf input files parsed by Alpino (i.e. it works for Dutch).
+The current implementation works on naf input files parsed by Alpino (i.e. it works for Dutch), on Python 3.6 and higher.

 Future plans: